 Enjoy your life online again with a holistic approach to security

 As we spend more of our lives online, we need an approach to security that reflects this new reality.
-Identity protection is part of it.
+Identity monitoring is part of it.
 VPN is part of it.
 Antivirus is part of it.
 They are all pieces of a puzzle that we solve with products like McAfee Total Protection.
-Our premier security service is comprehensive, affordable, and, with the new Identity Protection Service, an indispensable part of your life online.
+Our premier security service is comprehensive, affordable, and, with identity monitoring, an indispensable part of your life online.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.